How to Design a Productive Home OfficeApril 2, 2019

 3. Think About Storage

 Another consideration when it comes to designing any space is storage.
-Think about what you’ll want to keep and store in your home office and make sure those storage solutions are in place.
+Think about what you’ll want to keep and store in your home office and make sure those home office storage ideas are in place.
 You can even find creative ways to pair home office decor ideas and storage solutions to get the storage you need while also adding some personalization to your office space.

 This can help you control clutter, minimize distractions, stay organized, and keep focused on your work.
 Ignoring details, especially when it comes to storage and organization, is one of the big mistakes to avoid when designing a home office.